-DescriptionCINEMALAD PRODUCTIONS, based in Sierra Madre, CA, is offering ongoing internships to local students in the Los Angeles area, to assist in the making of a feature length documentary now in production.
+DescriptionCINEMALAD PRODUCTIONS, based in Sierra Madre, CA, is offering ongoing internships to assist in the making of a feature length documentary now in production.

 AMSEL: ILLUSTRATOR OF THE LOST ART presents the first in-depth profile of legendary illustrator Richard Amsel (1947-1985), detailing the artist’s remarkable body of work while chronicling an enigmatic life marked with family heartbreak, celebrity friendships, financial hardships, creative genius, and a tragic end at the age of thirty-seven from AIDS.

 Amsel remains a titanic figure within the realm of entertainment art, with work ranging from celebrated movie posters (including Raiders of the Lost Ark, The Sting, The Dark Crystal, and Mad Max: Beyond Thunderdome), to iconic album and concert posters (including famous portraits of Bette Midler and Barbra Streisand), to magazine covers – including 37 covers for TV Guide.
 Yet while the Amsel’s illustrations remain extremely popular, little has ever been revealed about the man himself.

 Now in production, the film will include extensive interviews with Amsel’s friends, celebrities, and colleagues, and will offer a new appreciation of the artist’s work.
 The documentary will also examine Amsel’s time within New York’s gay culture in the ‘70s, the onslaught of AIDS in the ‘80s, the aftermath of Amsel’s death, and his enduring creative legacy to generations of artists and moviegoers.